techlotse/codestream-cloudcli/README.md

 Codestream Container for Cloud Vendor CLI's
 Versions:
-Packer: 1.6.2
+Packer: 1.7.10
-AWS CLI:
+AWS CLI: 2
-Azure CLI:
+Azure CLI: Still To Be Added
-Oracle CLI:
+Oracle CLI: Still To Be Added